KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 Reserved for major boundaries only: principal `##` section transitions, major callout transitions, metadata ↔ body, and body ↔ seal.
 They do **not** appear between `###` subsections.
 (Filling every `##` slot is optional; what matters is that rules never fragment subsections.)

+Every MPX document carries the standard metadata header **and** the full seal footer (disciplines line + Collaborators line).
+Only very short, note-like fragments may omit the seal — assume every MPX needs it.

 ### Metadata block template

 ```